-The largest universities in Wake County, NC are North Carolina State University at Raleigh, with 8,657 graduates, Wake Technical Community College, with 4,433 graduates, and Strayer University-North Carolina, with 661 graduates.
+The largest universities in Wake County, NC are North Carolina State University at Raleigh (10,643 degrees awarded in 2021), Wake Technical Community College (8,408 degrees), and MyComputerCareer.edu-Raleigh (1,831 degrees).

-The median property value in Wake County, NC is $268,400, and the homeownership rate is 62.5%.
-Most people in Wake County, NC commute by Drove Alone, and the average commute time is 22.9 minutes.
-The average car ownership in Wake County, NC is 2 cars per household.
+Most people in Wake County, NC drove alone to work, and the average commute time was 25.6 minutes.
+The average car ownership in Wake County, NC was 2 cars per household.